Still looking for that jihadist mass murderer in this Turkish nightclub attack, this attack in the RENA nightclub in Istanbul murdered 39 people.

 Patricia, thank you for calling in.

-Uh I I did Mr. Snurley, I got nothing.
+Mr. Snurdy, I got nothing.

 I got nothing.

-What am I where where is there to go with that?
+Where is there to go with that?

-I just Patricia is, you know, she had her say.
+Patricia, she had her say.

-Robert in California, you've got a you're calling.
+Robert in California, you've got a, you're calling.

 Hey, buddy.

-Hey, uh Buck.
+Hey, Buck.

 Yes, sir.

-Everything everything that uh that these uh liberals are worrying about with Trump, the racism, the whole the entire enchilada they're gonna get from the refugees that they're bringing in here, and our tax dollars are subsidizing these guys.
+Everything that these liberals are worrying about with Trump, the racism, the entire enchilada, they're going to get from the refugees that they're bringing in here.

-They don't just come in here and start spending their own money, they're feeding off the American taxpayer.
+They don't just come in here and start spending their own money.

 And so they'll get what they're afraid of, but it won't be from Trump.